-Everyone seems to know that meditation is a good thing but they don’t really seem to know why.
-Most conclusions fall on that it’s good for being present, de-stressing, relaxing the mind and even finding happiness.
+Everyone seems to know that meditation is a good thing, but they don’t really seem to know why.
+Most conclusions fall on that it’s good for being present, de-stressing, relaxing the mind, and even finding happiness.
 But, meditation is actually much more than that and can improve your health in ways you wouldn’t even imagine!
-Here are few of the many ways in which meditation can improve your mind and body.
+Here are a few of the many ways in which meditation can improve your mind and body.

 As well as helping control stress and anxiety, meditation can also help treat depression and other mood disorders by decreasing negative thinking and dysfunctional beliefs.
-It also helps to reduce panic disorder symptoms as well as increasing grey matter in the brain which is responsible for regulating emotions and creating the sense of self.
+It also helps to reduce panic disorder symptoms as well as increasing grey matter in the brain, which is responsible for regulating emotions and creating a sense of self.

-Meditation also helps manage ADHD, improves learning, memory, memory recall, creativity, awareness and use of typically stagnant brain resources.
-They say that we only use about 10% of our brain.
+Meditation also helps manage ADHD, improves learning, memory, memory recall, creativity, awareness, and use of typically stagnant brain resources.
+They say that we only use about 10% of our brains.
 Well, meditation might be the key to unlocking the full 100%.

-Meditation and mindfulness has also been found to decrease inflammatory disorders as wall as decrease inflammation in the cells.
-There have also been studies that show meditation as a benefit to helping prevent asthma, arthritis and inflammatory bowel disease.
+Meditation and mindfulness have also been found to decrease inflammatory disorders as well as decrease inflammation in the cells.
+There have also been studies that show meditation as a benefit to helping prevent asthma, arthritis, and inflammatory bowel disease.
 For women specifically, it has been found to help treat premenstrual syndrome and symptoms of menopause.

-Other disease that meditation training has been shown to reduce are Fibromyalgia, psoriasis and even possibly HIV.
-A study conducted at UCLA showed that meditation stopped the declining of CD4 T cells which are what control the immune system.
-HIV eats away at these cells leading to a weakened immune system and eventually death.
-But, after 8-weeks of meditation training participants were found to have a slower decline in CD4 T cells than participants who did not do meditation.
+Other diseases that meditation training has been shown to reduce are Fibromyalgia, psoriasis, and even possibly HIV.
+A study conducted at UCLA showed that meditation stopped the declining of CD4 T cells, which are what control the immune system.
+HIV eats away at these cells leading to a weakened immune system and, eventually, death.
+But, after 8-weeks of meditation training, participants were found to have a slower decline in CD4 T cells than participants who did not do meditation.